 It certainly helped Goliath that David was suffering from a broken leg and a torn ACL in his run game, but handicapped or not, it was a victory of attrition for the stronger, healthier team Friday night.

-Hamilton tore up the storybook this week, and now must hope they don't fall victim to a narrative in the championship next week.
-Mountain Pointe will try to win its first ever State Championship against the Huskies at University of Phoenix Stadium next Saturday at noon.
+Hamilton tore up the storybook this week, and now must hope they don’t fall victim to a narrative in the championship next week.
+Mountain Pointe, the regular season champs this year, will try to win its first ever State Championship against the Huskies at University of Phoenix Stadium next Saturday at noon.